tpageforfunzies/fatbooty/readme.md

 `bash build.sh dev`<br>
 This will spin up an instance of the app serving at `localhost:8000`

-##### Contributing
+## Contributing

 Branch off of latest master<br>
 Build the repo locally or on whatever development environment you want<br>
-Add your feature/functionality and test on your own.
-CI/CD is still being worked on.
-UT will be added to pipeline soon and phpunit is integrated already.<br>
+Add your feature/functionality and test on your own. <br>
+When ready for review/merge open a pull request to master and CI/CD will trigger<br>
+That will build the app, and run unit tests for the branch<br>
-Open pull request to master branch and ping me on slack or discord or text me.
+After all that, ping me on slack or discord or text me or something.

 ## About Laravel